kohler/gifsicle/README.md

 Building Gifsicle on UNIX
 -------------------------

-Just type `./configure`, then `make`. `make install` will build and install Gifsicle and its manual page (under /usr/local by default).
-If you have checked out Gifsicle from source, run `autoreconf -i` first.
+Type `./configure`, then `make`.

+If `./configure` does not exist (you downloaded from Github), run `autoreconf -i` first.
-`./configure` accepts the usual options.
-See `INSTALL` for more details.

-To build without gifview (for example, if you don't have X11), give the `--disable-gifview` option.
-To build without gifdiff, give the `--disable-gifdiff` option.
+`./configure` accepts the usual options; see `INSTALL` for more details.
+To build without gifview (for example, if you don't have X11), use `./configure --disable-gifview`.
+To build without gifdiff, use `./configure --disable-gifdiff`.

+`make install` will build and install Gifsicle and its manual page (under /usr/local by default).

 Building Gifsicle on Windows